openstack/governance/resolutions/20140211-tc_defcore_response.rst

 * distributors -- distributors need the ability to differentiate their products, but they also need to be able to entice deployers away from other distributors.
-This compatability of different distributions is one of the competitive advantages of OpenStack, and should be protected by our trademark policy.
+This compatibility of different distributions is one of the competitive advantages of OpenStack, and should be protected by our trademark policy.
 Therefore, we do not believe that private features are the right way for distributors to differentiate their products.